ReconCell/smacha/smacha/doc/Scripting/smacha_scripts.rst

 .. toctree::

-**NOTE**: Before reading the following documentation, it is highly recommended that you read the `SMACH Tutorials <http://wiki.ros.org/smach/Tutorials>`__ first!
+**NOTE**: Before reading the following documentation, it is highly recommended that you consult the `"Getting Started with smach" SMACH Tutorial <https://wiki.ros.org/smach/Tutorials/Getting%20Started>`__ first!

-SMACHA scripts are YAML files that describe how SMACHA should generate SMACH code.
+**SMACHA scripts** are YAML files that describe how SMACHA should generate SMACH code.

 =============================